Path (Toronto): 21st century

-Design
+Design and wayfinding

 Path provides an important contribution to the economic viability of the city's downtown core and is also used to supplement sidewalk capacity in downtown Toronto.
 The system facilitates pedestrian linkages to public transit, accommodating more than 200,000 daily commuters and thousands of additional tourists and residents en route to sports and cultural events.
 Its underground nature provides pedestrians with a safe haven from the winter cold and snow, as well as relief from the summer heat and humidity.

-Coordination and signage
+Signage and navigation tools

 Previous-generation directional signage for Path.
 Signs used a colour-coded system, with different colours representing different cardinal directions.

 In 1987, City Council adopted a unified wayfinding system throughout the network.
 The design firms Gottschalk+Ash International and Muller Design Associates were hired to design and implement the overall system in consultation with a diverse group of land owners, City staff and stakeholders.
 A colour-coded system with directional cues was deployed in the early 1990s.
 Within the various buildings, pedestrians can find a Path system map, plus cardinal directions (red for south, orange for west, blue for north, yellow for east) on ceiling signs at selected junctions.
 These same colours are also used in the Path logo.

 The signage can be hard to find inside some of the various connected buildings.
 Building owners concerned about losing customers to neighbouring buildings insisted any signage not dominate their buildings or their own signage system.
 The city relented and the result is the current system.
 Many complain the system is hard to navigate.